moog16/roommate/README.md

 * AngularJS - Defined as bower module in the [bower.json](bower.json) file.
 * Twitter Bootstrap - Defined as bower module in the [bower.json](bower.json) file.
 * UI Bootstrap - Defined as bower module in the [bower.json](bower.json) file.
+* Flatstrap - Defined as bower module in the [bower.json](bower.json) file.

 ## Quick Install

- The quickest way to get started with MEAN is to clone the project and utilize it like this:
+ The quickest way to get started with PadShacker is to clone the project and utilize it like this:

   Install dependencies: